chuigda/pilang/pilang/readme.md

 ### Dynamically typed
 PiLang is dynamically typed.
 Variable does not have to be declared before its first use, and PiLang does not require types to be written out explicitly.
-This may be friendly to freshmen.
-However, type annonations are also possible, and linting tools will come out soon.
+This may be friendly to freshmen. <del>However, type annonations are also possible, and linting tools will come out soon.</del>
+There will never be any type annonations and linting tools.

 ## Building from source
 ### Building on linux